 18. Red silk-cotton (Bombax ceiba)

 This tree, found in coastal regions, usually stands around 60 feet tall.
 Older trees, though, can reach heights nearing 200 feet.
-The trunk of the tree is covered with spikes to protect it from potentially destructive animals.
+The tree’s trunk is covered with spikes to protect it from potentially destructive animals.

 The “red” in the tree’s name is because of the bright red, cup-shaped blooms with five petals that appear in the spring before the new foliage.
 Viewed at a distance, a tree covered in these red blooms can actually appear to be ablaze.

-It is referred to as “silk-cotton” because the flowers produce a capsule which, when ripe, contains white fibers similar to cotton.
-The fibers are used to fill pillows and blankets, as well as in ropemaking.
+It is referred to as “silk-cotton” because the flowers produce a capsule that, when ripe, contains white fibers similar to cotton.
+The fibers are used to fill pillows and blankets and in ropemaking.

 The Philippines is one of only 17 mega-biodiverse countries worldwide, including much larger nations such as Brazil, China, and the United States.
 Considering the number of wonderful, stunning flowers that are endemic to the archipelago, it’s easy to see why this relatively small nation has earned such a distinction.